-Policy 3C-5: Implement landscaping, beautification and capital improvement programs and projects in order to enhance the visual quality of Downtown.
+Policy 3C-5: Implement landscaping, beautification and capital improvement programs and projects in order to enhance the visual quality of Downtown and to create an environment that will encourage high quality investment.

 Policy 3C-6: Rehabilitate existing buildings with historic character to preserve and enhance the downtown.